BUStools/bustools/README.md

 -o, --output          File for sorted output
 ~~~

-Thiw will create a new BUS file where the BUS records are sorted by barcode first, UMI second, and equivalence class third.
+This will create a new BUS file where the BUS records are sorted by barcode first, UMI second, and equivalence class third.

 ### Text